Inside: Secrets for taking kids to the pool. How to pack this summer, and pool essentials.

 Once we arrive I always follow this predictable routine:

-- First, I feed my one-year-old in the stroller as the older kids jump in the pool.
-(This buys me a little time to get settled.)
+First, I feed my one-year-old in the stroller as the older kids wait next to us.
+Remember to always supervise children in the water, even when they know how to swim.

-- Finally, I can place my one-year-old into his portable playard where he contently plays.
-At this point, he has gotten the pool out of his system and is ready for some downtime.
+Finally, I can place my one-year-old into his portable playard where he contently plays.
+If I place him in AFTER he has eaten, he is typically content to play for a while.

 What my one-year-old is playing with: